 7. Education Committee – To provide interactive educational opportunities for the membership of the association and the local golf community.

 10. Club Relations/Ethics Committee – To promote the image and importance of the Superintendent to a golf course.
 Assist any member superintendent when difficulties arise with an employer.
-Investigate all allegations brought to the committee of misconduct or breach of association’s Code of Ethics.
+Investigate all allegations brought to the committee of misconduct or breach of the association’s Code of Ethics.

 12. Rutgers Liaison – To work closely with the Board of Directors to ensure the cooperation and partnership of the GCSANJ and Rutgers University.

-14. GCSAA Chapter Delegate – To advise and inform the Board of Directors and the membership the proceedings of the annual election of officers to the board of directors of GCSAA, and any other GCSAA business or information that may have a direct effect on GCSANJ as a Chapter association to the National.
+14. GCSAA Chapter Delegate – To advise and inform the Board of Directors and the membership of the proceedings of the annual election of officers to the board of directors of GCSAA, and any other GCSAA business or information that may have a direct effect on GCSANJ as a Chapter association to the National.